"Horses should be trained in such as

 only difficult to do, it is difficult to even find teachers.

 But I did find a few.
-They were usually older,
+All of them had decades of

-when introduced some were reluctant to talk or teach, not sure of how I
+regarding their own skills.
+When introduced, most were reluctant to talk or teach, not

-displayed.
-In time great joy at finding a willing student became
+students.
+In time though, most find great satisfaction in finding a student

 "the feeling".
 The more I was taught, the more I understood the